Kulung language (Nepal)

-Kulung (autonym: Kulu riŋ, [kulu rɪŋ]) is one of the Rai languages; it is spoken by an estimated 33,000 people.
+Kulung (autonym: Kulu riŋ, [kulu rɪŋ]) is one of the Kiranti languages.
+It is spoken by an estimated 33,000 people.
 Van Driem (2001) includes Chukwa as a dialect.

 Locations

 Kulung in some ten villages along the upper reaches of the Huṅga or Hoṅgu River (a tributary of the Dūdhkosī), in Solukhumbu District of Sagarmāthā Zone, Nepal.
 The main Kulung-speaking villages are Chhemsi and Chheskam.
 The particular dialect of the language spoken in these two villages is considered by the Kulung to be the most original form of their language.
 Downstream, on both sides of the Huṅga river, in villages that are now called Luchcham, Gudel, Chocholung, Nāmluṅg, Pilmo, Bung, Chhekmā, and Sātdi, less prestigious varieties of Kulung are spoken.

 Ethnologue lists the following Kulung villages: